 Phi Theta Kappa is the International Honor Society for two-year colleges.
 Northwestern's Alpha Nu Epsilon chapter was established in 1987.
 Membership into Phi Theta Kappa is by invitation.
 Students who meet the following requirements are considered for membership: 1) have completed at least 12 college level credits which can be applied to an associate's degree; 2) a GPA of at least 3.45; and 3) be of good moral character and possess recognized qualities of citizenship.
 Membership in Phi Theta Kappa offers a variety of opportunities for scholarships, intellectual enrichment and personal development through programs based on the society's four hallmarks of Scholarship, Leadership, Service and Fellowship.
-For more information, contact Professor Bryda tbryda@nwcc. edu, Professor Wiggins cwiggins@nwcc.edu or Professor Gusky sgusky@nwcc.edu
+For more information, contact Professor Bryda thyda@nwcc.edu or Professor Wiggins cwiggins@nwcc.edu.